-Breastfeeding is normal, natural and instinctual, but it’s also a learned process for both moms and babies.
+Breastfeeding is normal, natural, and instinctual, but it’s also a learned process for both moms and babies.

-All moms experience breastfeeding differently.
+All parents experience breastfeeding or chestfeeding differently.

 It’s normal to have questions, especially in the first week.